The Laboratory for Genomic Medicine studies genetic disorders that affect children

-Our close links with clinicians worldwide who submit samples to our research programme make clinical translation a key component of our work.
-Insights gained from our studies have the ability to define recurrence risk and prognosis for the families affected by these disorders.
+We have close links with clinicians worldwide who submit samples to our research programme, making clinical translation a key component of our work.
+Insights gained from our studies have the ability to define risk of recurrence and prognosis for the families affected by these disorders.

-Ongoing study of the mechanism by which these genetic defects lead to developmental disease will further inform the development of therapeutic strategies for diseases with the continuing aspiration that medicine must constantly strive to be more accurate, precise and personalised.
+Ultimately our ongoing studies of the mechanisms by which genetic factors lead to developmental diseases will further inform the development of diagnostic and therapeutic strategies for diseases with the continuing aspiration that medicine must constantly strive to be more accurate, precise and personalised.